mikrostew/advent-of-code/2022/descriptions/day9.md

 s.....
 ```

-After simulating the rope, you can count up all of the positions the tail visited at least once.
-In this diagram, s again marks the starting position (which the tail also visited) and # marks other positions the tail visited:
+After simulating the rope, you can count up all of the positions the **tail visited at least once**.
+In this diagram, `s` again marks the starting position (which the tail also visited) and `#` marks other positions the tail visited:

 ```
 ..##..